top of page

 Deception Island is home to 140,000 pairs of chinstrap penguins.
 Penguins are always counted in pairs.
 It was quite the sight, and we were all buzzing with joy.

-The snow and wind were picking up, so the ocean showed us who was boss, so it was time to forge our way to the Drake Passage.
-Wish us luck over the next 36 hours as we cross the great Drake Shake, or will we be blessed with the Drake Lake?
-I will let you work out which one it was this night...
+The snow and wind were picking up, and the ocean showed us who was boss.
+It was time to forge our way to the Drake Passage.
+Wish us luck over the next 36 hours as we cross the great Drake Shake.
+Will we be blessed with Drake Lake?
+I will let you work out which one it was this night.

-A fun fact: Antarctica has the highest average elevations in the world; it's a place where the mountains are dripping with glaciers, breathtaking landscapes, gigantic icebergs and a nesting pot of marine and bird life that will keep you mesmerised for days on end.
+A fun fact: Antarctica has the highest average elevations in the world.
+The mountains are dripping with glaciers, and the landscapes are breathtaking.
+Giant icebergs and a nesting pot of marine and bird life will keep you mesmerised for dead.

 You can spend hours watching the dramatic splashes on the bergs, the waves breaking over it, the ice calvings whilst the ship navigates through the calm (and suddenly not so calm) waters and all the bergie bits, as you are joined by Wilson's storm petrel dancing and gliding around the ship.
 To top it off, you have rafts of penguins porpoising alongside seals and whales feeding in the icy cold waters, too!
 Pure joy!